Articles , Glossary

 Search Field

-A search field, which is also called a search box or search bar, presents the interface element enabling a user to type in the keywords and this way find the pieces of content that are needed.
-It is one of the core navigation elements for websites or apps with a big amount of content, in particular blogs, e-commerce and news websites, etc. Well-designed and easily found, the search field enables the user to jump to the necessary point without browsing through the numerous pages and menus: as this approach respects user’s time and effort, it is highly demanded in user-friendly interfaces.
+A search field, also called a search box or search bar, is an interface element that enables a user to type keywords and, in this way, find the content they need.
+It is one of the core navigation elements for websites or apps with a large amount of content, particularly blogs, e-commerce, and news websites.
+Well-designed and easily found, the search field enables the user to jump to the necessary point without browsing through the numerous pages and menus: as this approach respects user’s time and effort, it is highly demanded in user-friendly interfaces.

 In terms of design, this element can be presented in different ways, from the framed tab to the interactive input line, or even minimalist clickable icon.
-In the vast majority of cases, the search field is marked with the icon featuring a magnifying glass.
+In the vast majority of cases, the search field is marked with a magnifying glass icon.
 This symbol is recognizable by a wide variety of users so it has proved itself effective for setting intuitive navigation.
-Experiments with the icons can badly influence interactions and usability of the layout, so if other symbolic images are applied, they should be carefully tested.
+Experiments with the icons can significantly affect the layout’s interactions and usability, so if other symbolic images are used, they should be carefully tested.
 The flow of interaction can also be supported with the drop-down menu offering possible options or auto-filling functionality.

 ui animation design

-Talking about the search field in mobile interfaces, the situation differs as the designer is much more limited in the usable space.
-If the app is based on a lot of content and search is one of the central elements of interaction, it can be found in the tab bar or in the header and easily reached.
+When discussing the search field in mobile interfaces, the situation differs, as the designer has much less usable space.
+If the app is based on a lot of content and search is a central element of interaction, it should be in the tab bar or the header and easily accessible.
 In case the search is not crucial for the user goals and usability of the app, it can be hidden in menus or shown only on the screen where it’s potentially needed.
 Recipe app shown below applies a search field with a textual prompt in the top part of the screen.

 perfect recipe app design